pateldevang/OS-ALLSCHEDULING-ALGO/README.md

 Note: all the implementation contains arrival time also.

-Special Thanks: siddhant Keskar(sjkeskar@gmail.com) for teaching and implementing the above.
+Special Thanks: [@Siddhant Keskar](https://github.com/sjkeskar) for helping implementing the above.